dar1enyang/Data-Modeling-Cassandra/README.md

 # Introduction

-NoSQL databases are not a direct replacement for an relational database management system (RDBMS).
+NoSQL databases are not a direct replacement for a relational database management system (RDBMS).

 If you like to learn more about data modeling in SQL([My data modeling project using PostgreSQL](https://github.com/dar1enyang/Data-Modeling-PostgreSQL))

 For the following needs, NoSQL is a better match than an RDBMS.

-+ **Need high Availability in the data**: Indicates the system is always up and there is no downtime
++ **Need High Availability in the data**: Indicates the system is always up and there is no downtime
 + **Have Large Amounts of Data**
 + **Need Linear Scalability**: The need to add more nodes to the system so performance will increase linearly
 + **Low Latency**: Shorter delay before the data is transferred once the instruction for the transfer has been received.